condwanaland/opentriviadb/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of opentriviadb is to provide an interface to the [Open Trivia Database](https://opentdb.com/).
+The goal of opentriviadb is to provide an R interface to the [Open Trivia Database](https://opentdb.com/).
 You can access and download samples of the questions available and make them available from within R.

 ## Installation